 - To consider which work best represents your current style and really measures up to the status of the Gaudeamus Award.
 In order to optimize the involvement of the ensembles, submissions will now be limited to certain categories, as specified under “Categories/ Ensembles.”

 The jury for the Gaudeamus Award 2019 consists of Gerhard Stäbler (DE), Yannis Kyriakides (CY/NL) and Clara Iannotta (IT).
 Representatives from the ensembles involved in the festival will also participate in the selection process.

 The jury will select a maximum of 5 composers for performances during the festival.
 We will try to program 2 proposed works.
 Finally we ask the selected composers to make a new work for the ensemble-in-residence; that work will also be programmed during the festival.
-In 2019 there will be two ensembles in residence: Nadar Ensemble and one other ensemble (to be confirmed).
+In 2019 there will be two ensembles in residence: the Belgian Nadar Ensemble and the young and promising Hague-based Catchpenny Ensemble.